Skip to content

 }

-The column at position 0 in the result set is read by ordinal 0.
-Your Stored Procedure defines the contract:
+The column at position 0 in the result set is read at ordinal 0.
+Your stored procedure defines the contract:

 sql